 In fact, several of the Dohertys’ children took to music.
 Marge played piano accordion in addition to piano (and, seemingly, guitar).
 Daughters Mary and Joan also learned to skillfully back up their father by chording on piano.
 Daughter Monica was a beautiful singer.
 Mary, Joan and brother Tony also knew how to do a step or two.
 Margaret describes family music-making at their home back in Cedar Lake:

 Now [Tony’s] violin is in tune and the music is starting.
 The little ones are so tired they are napping upstairs they do not hear the music, but those that do are threading the light fantastic.
 Mary does the Irish jig and Joan the Highland fling and Tony [Junior] dances “Jump the Milk-Can” 16

-When I had the opportunity to meet the last surviving sibling, Pat Doherty, at a Doherty family gathering in 2019, he brought up his brother Tony’s “milk can” dance.
+When I had the opportunity to meet one of two surviving siblings17, Pat Doherty, at a Doherty family gathering in 2019, he brought up his brother Tony’s “milk can” dance.
 Mother Margaret explains its origin in her writings:

 Around 1952, Tony had to visit the Mayo Clinic in Rochester and undergo a harrowing surgery.
 During his long recovery, the Twin Cities Irish American Club took up a collection of $250 to help the Dohertys cover hospital bills.
 Tony was back furnishing music for Club events as soon as he was able.